 How a case is managed

 The child may need help returning to a normal lifestyle, including going back to school.
-Younger children and babies who do not understand they were victims of abuse often make a good recovery after the abuse stops.
+Younger children and babies who do not understand what was happening often make a good recovery after the abuse stops.

-Older children, particularly those who've been abused for many years, will have more complex problems.
+Older children, particularly those who've been abused for many years, may have more problems.
 For example, many affected children believe they're really ill.
 They need help and support to develop a more realistic understanding of their health.
-They may also need to learn how to tell the difference between the impaired perception of their parent or carer and reality.

 It's common for older children to feel loyal to their parent or carer, and a sense of guilt if that person is removed from the family.